dmhenaopa/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

 For incluide the C library in Python files, you need to include something like this in the Python file:
 `cops = ctypes.CDLL('./100-operations.so')`

-For the shell Verify that the files have execution permissions before being used! **If not, use the following command:**
+For the shell scripts, verify that the files have execution permissions before being used! **If not, use the following command:**

     chmod u+x name_of_file ###To make the file executable

-In all cases, all files, the way to execute them is by putting a period and a slash before the command name.
+The way to execute this scripts is by putting a dot and a slash before the command name.
 As follows:

-    ./name_of_file ###To execute the file
+    `./name_of_file ###To execute the file`

 ### Executable files:
 Here a short description of each script/file: